hafidk/CodeMonkeys/README.md

 # CodeMonkeys
-CodeMonkeys project for Dracco Hackaton at Manresa
+CodeMonkeys project for Dracco Hackaton at Manresa.
+Simon, Porti, Pere, Hafid and Alex.

+# Summary

+This project translates the citizens needs to the administration through rendered images of how they would like their city to evolve.

+# Setup

+...